splinedrive/kianRiscV/README.md

 kianv_soc_icoboard.v the videocontroller but you can enable it.
 I wanted to write a hyperram controller for icoboard but found out that hyperram and sram shares the same databus and then I switch to the oled displays.
 I was complete unmotivated.
 My dream was to use hyperram with a simple cache to run code for my cpu and using the sram as framebuffer.
-But with same databus it makes no sense for me!
+But with same databus it makes no sense for me!\
+\
+Linker scripts, some example code I copied and adjusted from Bruno Levy repository https://github.com/BrunoLevy/learn-fpga a nice project!\

 Have fun!